preciofishbone/OmniaDocsG2/blocks/channel-rollup/index.rst

 General
 ----------
 Under "General" you can add a block title, if needed, in any or all tenant languages.
-Click the flag to change language.

 .. image:: channel-rollup-settings-general-v75.png